Maximin Shares Under Cardinality Constraints: Preliminaries

 We are concerned with the fairness criterion known as the \textit{maximin share guarantee} \cite{budish_combinatorial_2011}.
 The \emph{maximin share} (MMS) of an agent is the value of the most preferred bundle the agent can guarantee herself if she were to divide the items into feasible bundles and then choose her own bundle last.
-More formally:
+More formally:\footnote{The definition is equivalent for chores.}

-\begin{definition} Let $I = \langle M, N, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraint.
+\begin{definition} Let $I = \langle N, M, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraint.
 The \emph{maximin share} of an agent $i$ for the instance $I$ is given by

 where $\mathcal{F}_I$ is the set of feasible allocations for $I$.
 If $I$ is obvious from context, we write simply $\mu_i$. \end{definition}